d13co/d13.co/content/posts/disclosure-tales-02-downward-facing-dao/index.md

 The Updog developer has not made any profit from his efforts, and the fruit of his labor went largely unused, especially lately (2023.)
 Users demanding that he put in more work can come across as entitled.

-On the other hand, some token holders wanted to vote out certain NFTs and did not have a viable option to do so.
+On the other hand, I understand token holders wanting to vote out their NFTs but not having a viable option to do so.

 A possible middle ground here would have been crowdfunding some amount for the developer to fix the frontend, but this did not materialize.

 This situation can spark an interesting discussion about "community" development: how long, or how much, is a developer "obliged" to keep working for free?
-And many such questions.
-This discussion can be held elsewhere.
-This will be long enough as it is.
+Many such questions.
+This discussion can be held elsewhere - this will be long enough as it is.

 ### FAME DAO